United States support for Iraq during the Iran–Iraq War: Longer term interests

 In response to further Iraqi chemical attacks on Kurdish civilians after the August 1988 ceasefire with Iran, U.S. senators Claiborne Pell and Jesse Helms called for comprehensive economic sanctions against Iraq, including an oil embargo and severe limitations on the export of dual-use technology.
 Although the ensuing legislation passed in the U.S. Senate, it faced strong opposition within the House of Representatives and did not become law.
 In a rare rebuke, Secretary of State George Shultz condemned Iraq's "unjustified and abhorrent" attacks, which Shultz's assistant Charles E. Redman characterized as "unacceptable to the civilized world."
 Even after these pronouncements, however, the State Department advised against sanctions.

 In October 1989, President Bush signed NSD 26, which begins, "Access to Persian Gulf oil and the security of key friendly states in the area are vital to U.S. national security."
 With respect to Iraq, the directive stated, "Normal relations between the United States and Iraq would serve our longer term interests and promote stability in both the Persian Gulf and the Middle East."

+Public opinion

+Shortly after the Iraqi invasion of Iran, an October 1980 ABC News poll found that 39% of Americans felt "more sympathy" for Iraq, compared to 11% for Iran.
+By 1984, this shifted slightly, with 44% sympathizing with Iraq and 12% with Iran.
+As the war progressed, a May 1987 poll by the Los Angeles Times showed that 30% of the U.S. population wanted Iraq to win the war, while 5% supported Iran.
+Following the beginning of direct U.S. involvement in the Tanker war, a September 1987 poll by The New York Times reported an increase, with 43% favoring an Iraqi victory compared to 5% for Iran.